EashanJoshi/EashanJoshi/README.md

 **`Digital Craftsman (Data Scientist/Developer/Fitness enthusiast)`**

-I'm a Data Scientist having good experience as a Software Developer, building my version of the digital world one step at a time.
+I'm a Data Scientist having a good experience as a Software Developer, building my version of the digital world one step at a time.

 ---